brooth/androjeta/README.md

 Usage:
 --------
-In addition to [Jeta's][jeta] features, `Androjeta` provides annotations that help in android development:
+In addition to [Jeta's][jeta] features, `Androjeta` provides a number of annotations that help in android development:

 ### @FindView
 Its purpose is to eliminate `findViewById` usage.